Cuejdel Lake – Neamt Country

 The exquisite beauty of the place and the diversity of life make this place unique.
 All these things are those that determined the declaration of the entire area under the protection of the law since 2004.

-The same conditions that lead to the formation of Lacul Rosu (The Red Lake) were the cause for Cuejdel Lake also.
+The same conditions that lead to the formation of Lacul Rosu (The Red Lake) were the cause for Lake Cuejdel also.
 Today, the local authorities are running a program for the modernization of the entire area so that every tourist will be able to enjoy in a safe way this natural wonder of nature.

 Photo Album